The Dragon and the Prince: Synopsis

 The prince set out and found the empire.
 He took service as a shepherd with the emperor, who warned him not to go near the lake, though the sheep would go there if allowed.
 He set out with the sheep, two hounds, a falcon, and a pair of bagpipes, and let the sheep go to the lake at once.
 He challenged the dragon and it came out of the lake.
 They fought together, and the dragon asked him to let it face its face in the lake.
 He refused, and said if the emperor's daughter were there to kiss him, he would toss it into the air.
 The dragon broke off from the fight.
 The next day, the same happened, but the emperor had sent two groom to follow him, and they reported what had happened.
 The third day, the emperor sent his daughter to the lake, with directions to kiss him when he said that.
 They fought as before, but the emperor's daughter did kiss him, he threw the dragon into the air, and it burst when it hit the ground.
 A boar burst out of it, but he caught it with the dogs; a pigeon burst out of it, but he caught it with the falcon.
 The pigeon told him that behind the water mill, three wands grew, and if he cut them and struck their root, he would find a prison filled with people.
 He wrung the pigeon's neck.

 The emperor married him to his daughter.
 After the wedding feast, they went back and freed all the dragon's prisoners.
-So then he went back to the windmill, found the roots, and struck them so hard his hands turned red.
-So when he went back to the kingdom, he found no one.
-He looked every where and then went to the prison.
-He found everyone there.
-He cried and went back home and told his father what happened.
-Then the next day he and his brother and father dug graves for every body found in the prison.